siure/Limitly/README.md

 4. Click **Load unpacked** and select this project folder.
 5. Pin the extension to your toolbar for faster access.

-> **Important:** After making code changes, click the **↻ reload** button on chrome://extensions next to Limitly to apply updates.
-See [RELOAD_INSTRUCTIONS.md](RELOAD_INSTRUCTIONS.md) for details.

 ## Usage

 1. Click the extension icon to open the popup.
+2. Need extra space?
+Hit **Open full view** in the header to pop the UI into its own tab.
-2. Enter a domain (or hit **Use current**), choose a time limit in minutes, pick *per day* or *per week*, and drag the handles to set the daily tracking window.
+3. Enter a domain (or hit **Use current**), choose a time limit in minutes, pick *per day* or *per week*, and drag the handles to set the daily tracking window.
+4. Want to track time without enforcing a limit?
+Check **Track without limiting (stats only)** to monitor usage without blocking—perfect for awareness without restrictions.
-3. Select **Track outside the selected window** if you want the limit to apply everywhere except the highlighted range.
+5. Select **Track outside the selected window** if you want the limit to apply everywhere except the highlighted range.
-4. Toggle a tracked site on/off at any time without deleting it, or use **Edit** to adjust its settings later.
+6. Toggle a tracked site on/off at any time without deleting it, or use **Edit** to adjust its settings later.
-5. Flip to the **Stats** tab for a quick pulse on today's usage, session behavior, and your 7-day trend.
+7. Flip to the **Stats** tab for a quick pulse on today's focused time across the browser, session behavior, per-site averages, and your 7-day trend.
+Tap **Show more** to expand the top-sites list when you need the full breakdown.
-6. When you browse, the extension keeps track of active time in focused tabs during the configured window.
+8. When you browse, the extension keeps track of active time in focused tabs during the configured window.
 Once the limit is used up, every matching tab is redirected to the block page.
-7. Time spent resets automatically at the start of the next period.
+9. Time spent resets automatically at the start of the next period.
 You can manually reset or remove a site from the popup if needed.

 > **Tip:** Add the base domain (like `reddit.com`) to cover common subdomains such as `www.reddit.com` or `old.reddit.com`.